 I have over a decade of experience with individual and group experiences and the interactive nature of what I do engages audiences in a unique and transformative way.
-A common reflection interviewers often have after speaking to me is “Wow, I feel like I got a therapy session.”
+Common reflections interviewers often give after speaking to me is “Wow, I feel like I got a therapy session” and “that was one of my favorite conversations to date.”
 When people are exposed to my work, they get a taste of what it’s like to reclaim their agency and their energy.
 And that’s impactful.

 Topics I love to teach about

 Fortitude & Flow®

 We’ve been conditioned to see and fix, see and react, and see and perfect it.
 This habitual way of functioning creates chronic stress loops in our bodies as individuals and in our collective experience.
 It’s time to try a radically different approach, one that embraces and celebrates imperfection.

 - Step 1: Notice – What do you know?
 Gather information through The Noticing Practice.